My plan

 Our district is home to many talented and experienced people and the Council should be working closely with willing people in the community to create a shared, prosperous future.

 Below is an overview of my plan if I’m elected as Mayor.
-Shortly I will be adding my thoughts on Tourism, Environment, Social/Community and Citizen Engagement, so check back in.
+Shortly I will be adding my thoughts on other issues shortly, so check back in.

 Read about my plan as Mayor of South Wairarapa